-Under the ICANN Bylaws, all supporting organizations must conduct a periodic review of their operation.
-The Number Resource Organization (NRO) is responsible for conducting this review of the ASO and has granted the independent review of the ASO to ITEMS International, a consultancy firm specializing in strategic consulting in the areas of telecommunications and the Internet, who published its final report with their findings of the ASO review on 8 August 2017.
+Under the ICANN bylaws, all supporting organizations must conduct a periodic review of their operations.
+The Number Resource Organization (NRO) is responsible for conducting this review of the ASO and has granted the independent review of the ASO to ITEMS International, a consultancy firm specializing in strategic consulting in the areas of telecommunications and the Internet.
+It published its final report with findings of the ASO review on 8 August 2017.

-The report outlines 18 recommendations which the NRO has resolved to accept.
-The first 17 recommendations are well-defined and practical, and can be implemented by actions of the NRO Secretariat, or of the ASO Address Council (ASO AC), with respect to administrative procedures, documentation, or in some cases adjustments to agreements established by the ASO.
-These actions are expected to be non-controversial.
+The report outlines 18 recommendations, which the NRO has resolved to accept.
+The first 17 recommendations are well-defined and practical, and can be implemented by actions of the NRO Secretariat, or of the ASO address council (ASO AC), with respect to administrative procedures, documentation or in some cases adjustments to agreements established by the ASO.

-The 18th recommendation is that “The NRO should initiate a public consultation, involving the five RIR communities, to determine the future structure of the ASO.”
-The NRO Executive Council has decided to accept this final recommendation.
+The eighteenth recommendation says, “The NRO should initiate a public consultation, involving the five RIR communities, to determine the future structure of the ASO.”
+The NRO executive council has decided to accept this final recommendation.

-The purpose of the consultation is to review the structural implications of the issues identified in the ASO review conducted by ITEMS, including but not limited to:
+The purpose of the consultation was to review the structural implications of the issues identified in the ASO review conducted by ITEMS, including but not limited to: